 The output frozen mask, length n bytes.
-Elements corresponding to frozen bits are set to all ones, everything else set to zero.
+As described by armral\polar\frozen\bit\type, elements corresponding to frozen bits are set to 0xFF, elements corresponding to parity bits are set to 0x01, and elements corresponding to information bits are set to 0x00.

-3.4.3.2 armral_polar_subchannel_interleave
+3.4.3.2 armral\polar\subchannel\interleave

-The $armral_polar_subchannel_interleave$ function performs subchannel allocation.
+The armral\polar\subchannel\interleave function performs subchannel allocation.
 To calculate the u bit array, as specified in section 5.3.1.2 of the 3GPP Technical Specification (TS) 38.212, the function interleaves the supplied input bit array c into a larger output bit array. c interleaves into positions where the frozen mask indicates an information bit is present.
 Interleaving is performed as specified in section 5.3.1.1 of 3GPP TS 38.212.

 For a particular underlying Polar code of length n bits (n must be a power of two between 32 and 1024 inclusive), the frozen mask must be an array of length n bytes.
-By the nature of Polar coding, n must be true.
+By the nature of Polar coding, $\kappa' \leq n$ must be true.